 To develop new alternatives to plastics and aid the move towards sustainable packaging.

-To reduce plastic pollution in the country as the UNDP aims to triple the plastic waste management to 100 cities in India by 2024.
+To reduce plastic pollution in the country the UNDP aims to triple the plastic waste management to 100 cities in India by 2024.

 An eco-friendly product, which is a complete substitute for plastic in all uses, has not been found to date.
 In the absence of a suitable alternative, it is impractical and undesirable to impose a blanket ban on the use of plastic all over the country.
 The real challenge is to improve plastic waste management systems.